 I usually like to fill up a whole plot with seeds at the same time, so I prefer to wait until it’s a little warmer to give all my seedlings a strong start.

-Below, I’ve rounded up the best seeds to plant in spring.
+Below, I’ve rounded up the best seeds to plant in spring, which are also the fastest plants to grow from seed.
 These varieties are perfect for new gardeners, impatient gardeners (like me!), and kids who want to help, since many of them are larger seeds that are easier to handle.

 Fast-growing lettuce is a springtime staple, as the leafy greens thrive in cool weather.
 Varieties include iceberg (the sturdiest and longest-keeping lettuce, but also the blandest), romaine, butterhead, and leaf lettuce.